daroczig/CEU-DV4/README.md

 > By default, the rendered table doesn't have a scrollbar and so thus might be wider than preferred.
 To make sure it fits in the provided horizontal space, pass `options = list(scrollX = TRUE)` to `DT::renderDataTable`.

+* How to use custom colors in an `infoBox`?

+> You cannot :( There's a related GH ticket at https://github.com/rstudio/shinydashboard/issues/366

 ## Home Assignments

 ### Homework 1